miyako/4d-plugin-folder-watch/README.md

 On Windows, restoring an item from the trash or moving an item to/from a monitored folder generates create and modify events. **Moving an item across monitored folders may generate misleading events**.

+On Windows, only a subset of the flags are reported (created, removed, renamed, modified, is file, is directory).

 On both platforms, a rename event will fire twice; once for the old name and once more for the new name.

 ### Example Callback